LoveCommunity/flutter_scope/README.md

 }
 ```

-Sometimes, the new scope is based on exist one, and it also has additional configurations.
-In this case, we can go with `parentScope` parameter.
+Above example shown:
+ - press `FloatActionButton` will push a new route
+ - passing scope from current route to new route using `InheritedScope`
+ - resolve `TodosNotifier` in new route

 ### Usage of `FlutterScope`'s `parentScope` parameter

-Use `FlutterScope`'s `parentScope` to create a new scope with explicitly parent scope.
+Use `FlutterScope`'s `parentScope` parameter to create a new scope which is based on exist one, and has additional configurations.

 ```diff
   void _showAddTodoDialog(BuildContext context) {